mondora/handbook/README.md

 ### Taking care of people \(that's you\)

 #### Ask me anything
 Openness is one of our core values; we believe that we can be open with our colleagues and share almost anything.
-Ask me anything is a moment where your colleagues can ask you anything.
-There is a slack channel #ama where you can post your requests (also anonymously) and you or your mate can answer to all the questions.
-You can host an AMA or organize it.
+Ask me anything is a moment in which your colleagues can ask you any question.
+There is a slack channel #ama in which you can post your questions (also anonymously) and you or your colleagues can choose to answer the questions.
+You can host an AMA or organize it whenever you like!

 #### Farmer for one day